sounlida/envoyer-docs/1.0/accounts/your-account.md

 ## Billing

-Envoyer supoports three plans:
+You can sign up to any one of Envoyer's three subscription plans:

-- Basic
+- Basic - 10 Projects
-- Plus
+- Plus - 20 Projects
-- Premium
+- Premium - Unlimited Projects

 You may join Envoyer for free as a collaborator on other projects.
 If you need to manage your own projects in the future, you can upgrade your account at any time.